China Railways SY: History and design

 The SY class was developed by the Dalian Locomotive and Rolling Stock Co., and the primary purpose for the locomotives was usage in industrial services.
 The basis for the SYs was the JF6 class, which was already a lighter variant of the JF1 class designed by the American Locomotive Company (ALCO), but the SYs would incorporate some newer design features introduced on other locomotives, such as the JS and RM classes.
 The SY features the JF6s lacked included taller smokestacks, different front step and handrail arrangements, different motion bracket arrangements, a higher boiler pressure (210 psi, a lower axle loading (15 t, and all boxpok driving wheels.

 The new class was originally designated as the GN (工农 (Gong Nong, Workers and Peasants)), but it was quickly changed to SY (上游 (Shàng Yóu, Aim High)).
-The SY designation was possibly influenced by a quote from Chairman Mao (全力以赴、志存高远，在社会主义建设中取得更大、更快、更好、更省的成果。 ("Go all out, aim high, and achieve greater, faster, better and more economical results in building socialism.")).
+The SY designation was possibly influenced by a quote from Mao Zedong (全力以赴、志存高远，在社会主义建设中取得更大、更快、更好、更省的成果。 ("Go all out, aim high, and achieve greater, faster, better and more economical results in building socialism.")).
 The prototype SY (SY-0001) was constructed in 1960, by the Tangshan Locomotive and Rolling Stock Works, and thirteen others followed suit that same year.

 The first SYs were originally equipped with design features incorporated by the JF series, including the same horizontal cab and tender designs, stepped running boards, and disc leading wheels.
 In 1961, the Sifang General Repair Works erected two more prototype SYs, both of which were exported to Vietnam, the following year.
 By 1966, the SY design became finalized with some standardized changes, including a widened cab, and commercial production on the class began.
 Tangshan would construct over 1,700 SY locomotives, but some would also be built by workshops in Jinan, Tongling, and Changchun.